CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 (H) County where company is located;

-(J) The contractor certification level requested;
+(J) The contractor certification level, if applicable;

 (K) Certification number, if renewal;